venkatavarunp/AzureDevOps/IntroductionAzure/CloudComputingAdvantages.md

 the solutions for data collection process for IoT devices are
 - Ingestion, Storage, Analysis
 - Intergrates with big data tools
+## Cloud Advantages
+the key Advantages of cloud Computing are
+- Fault Tolerance (Redundancy/Resiliency)
+- High Availabilty
+- Scalability
+- Elasticity

+They can help in
+- Automatic, On-demand resources when needed
+- Automatic failover in case of error
+- Seperation of storage and compute